MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 The workplace transformation site features pre-populated content that helps organizations transition to a hybrid workplace.
 However, the workplace transformation site can be customized for any change management project.
 [Learn more about the workplace transformation site features and contents](https://review.docs.microsoft.com/SharePoint/change-management-template?branch=change-management#pre-populated-content-focuses-on-the-hybrid-workplace).

 ### Customize web parts and content
-Learn more about how to customize web parts and content that will appear on certain pages or throughout the site.
+Learn how to customize web parts and content that will appear on certain pages or throughout the site.

    ![Image of the text web parts and call to action web part](media/hybrid-text-links.png)